BBQ & Grilling Tips

 makes poultry succulent and ready for the grill with no

 fear of under cooking it because it is already cooked.
+We suggest this technique if serving a lot of people.

 Make sure you light your grill 30 minutes in advance to

-make sure the coals are hot and even.They should have an
+make sure the coals are hot and even.
+They should have an

 even gray layer of ash and be glowing orange.

-If the food you are going to cook is frozen,make sure it
+If the food you are going to cook is frozen, make sure it

 is thoroughly defrosted before cooking or grilling.
 Defrost

-in the refrigerator and not at room temperature.This also
+in the refrigerator and not at room temperature.
+This also

 applies to marinating meat.
 Keep it cool right up to the